 Yeah I know you probably love YouTube, but how productive can you be watching that?
 Books, I’d argue, are better.
 They’ll open up your eyes to the world – something that will serve you well as a future doctor!

-Case in point: I needed to buy a new laptop during summer exams thanks to my old Macbook Air giving up the ghost.
+Case in point: I needed to buy a new laptop during summer exams (yes, laptops beat iPads in med school) thanks to my old Macbook Air giving up the ghost.
 The extra change I’d saved up?
 Really helped me out of a tricky spot.

 If you can score some summer work do it!

 Building good habits now can pay dividends later.
 Get in a routine of good sleep (at least 7 hours) and exercise – start eating healthy too.

 I started playing football in school after a long 5-year absence (shout out Drip FC).
 The extra fitness I cultivated before?
 Definitely helps.
 I’ve also kept on training calisthenics throughout – something that’s kept both my mind and body in check.

 Get disciplined in these ways now and you’ll be sure to manage your time more effectively come med school.